Best Shared Family Calendar Apps (2026) — And Why Coordination Is Still Broken

 4. TimeTree

-Best for: lightweight sharing
+Best for: lightweight shared calendars

 Pros:

-• designed specifically for shared calendars
+• designed specifically for shared scheduling

 • simple interface